8 DAY LANDSCAPE PHOTOGRAPHY WORKSHOP

 Of all the different facets of landscape photography, mountains offer perhaps the most magnificent scenery to capture and the breath-taking towers and peaks of the Dolomites are among the most beautiful mountains in the world.
 Rising almost vertically from dense forests and reflected in mirror-like alpine lakes it's impossible not to be both awed and inspired by the stunning vistas everywhere you look.

 Our workshop has two bases which allows us to cover the huge variety of landscapes to shoot here in the Dolomites.
-We start off next to Lago Misurina near Cortina d’Ampezzo in the eastern part of the region from where we can capture the iconic peaks of Tre Cime di Lavaredo at both sunrise and sunset from the stunning natural park and trails around the peaks, as well as reflected in the still waters of Lago Antorno below.
-We’ll also get an alpine taxi to the picturesque Lago Federa on the Croda da Lago trail where the sunrise illuminates the golden forests and surrounding lake and visit the turquoise waters of Lago di Braies with it’s backdrop of mountains.
+We start off with five days in Cortina d’Ampezzo in the eastern part of the region from where we can explore the stunning Tre Cime di Lavaredo natural park at both sunrise and sunset.
+The park has almost infinite photographic potential, from the iconic towers of Tre Cime itself, to the southern views of the jagged peaks of the Cadini group, and the area around Rifugio Locatelli and Sasso di Sesto in the north.
+We’ll spend multiple sessions exploring the trails and huge variety of views around this incredible place and eat hearty dinners at the mountain rifugios.
+From Cortina we’ll also get an alpine taxi to the picturesque Lago Federa on the Croda da Lago trail where the sunrise illuminates the golden forests and surrounding lake, spend sunset at the towering peaks of Passo Giau, Lago di Limedes and Cinque Torri, and visit the still waters of Lago Antorno reflecting the peaks of the Tre Cime above.

-Late September is the best time to visit the Dolomites as many of the trees have started to turn a golden yellow, and although the warm is generally warm, some of the highest peaks may have a light dusting of snow.
+Late September is the best time to visit the Dolomites as many of the trees have started to turn a golden yellow.
 There's often great autumnal light and the main tourist season has passed leaving many of the locations much quieter and more peaceful.
 We may also be lucky enough to witness cloud inversions from up on the peaks as we look down from above at the cloud filled valleys below us.

-All our workshops are organised to ensure that you can focus on photography while we take care of everything else.
-Airport transfers, ideally located and comfortable accommodation as well as all meals are all part of the package, and of course the tour is structured to maximize your opportunities to get great images whilst improving your skills as a photographer.
-We use all our experience and knowledge to get you to some of the Dolomites most beautiful locations in the best light, and in the field we’re on hand to provide as much support, advice or guidance as you want.
-Having three professional photography guides helps us to ensure that each participant gets plenty of one-to-one tuition and allows us to better tailor each session to your needs, as well as being able to optionally split the group, for example if participants are interested in visiting different parts of a location.
-It also means we can accept range of experience levels from beginners to professionals and comfortably cater to each.
+All our workshops are designed to ensure that you can focus on photography while we take care of everything else.
+Airport transfers, ideally located and comfortable accommodation as well as all your meals are all part of the package, and of course the tour is structured to maximize your opportunities to get great images whilst improving your skills as a photographer.
+Andrea Livieri is local to the area and has been photographing and leading workshops in the Dolomites for years, while Andy Mumford has visited the area multiple times and knows the locations extremely well.
+We use all that experience and knowledge to get you to some of the Dolomite's most beautiful locations in the best light, and in the field we’re on hand to provide as much support, advice or guidance as you want.

 Landscape photography and shooting in unforgettable mountain locations